0nix/ggj21/twine/evidence_questioning.md

 The Sergeant scratches his chin, posing as if he was thinking intensely.
 The debate is starting to devolve into a childish spat, with all this snide commentary.
 "Well... let's start with the fact that she is an unknown to our intel."
 He starts in his professorial tone.
 "That alone is grounds for suspicion and prime material for a formal inquiry."

 Lieutenant Sessler clicks his mouth.
-"Tsk, tsk, tsk" he says. " now who is misusing Ministry resources, eh?" /n/n Sergeant Bayer inches closer to Sessler's face, seeking his gaze wherever it would be pointed at.
+"Tsk, tsk, tsk" he says. "now who is misusing Ministry resources, eh?" /n/n Sergeant Bayer inches closer to Sessler's face, seeking his gaze wherever it would be pointed at.
 "Right, if you don't pursue this the judgement to be doubted is not going to be mine but yours.
-I'd rather you not risk your career on dismissing a suspect because you think they're cold. "
+I'd rather you not risk your career on dismissing a suspect because you think they're cold."

-The Lieutenant calls the Sergeant's bluff and bashes his forehead against Sergeant Bayer's wide face.
-He is taken aback by this gesture and flinches, returning to his seat.
-"Oh piss off."
-You hear him mouth barely above a whisper.

 [Say nothing and stare at Sessler]

 You decide to stay silent and look at Sessler for guidance.
-The Lieutenant grabs the folio with the report about Sonia, folds it ups, and stores it in his coat pocket.
-He gives you a complicit gang and puts on his best smiling face.
+The Lieutenant grabs the folio with the report about Sonia, folds it up, and stores it in his coat pocket.
+He gives you a complicit look and puts on his best smiling face.
 "Well if the Sergeant says so, then we'll do it!
 We'll pursue this lead and see if the Ministry has any materials."
 Sergeant Bayer nods, satisfied with this answer.
 Though, the unspoken reality between the three of you is quite different.
 Bayer looks at you with a certain degree of contempt.

 (Super leader -1 and leader +2)